Compliance Training Courses

 Customized online compliance training from Thomson Reuters, designed to fit your organization’s unique needs, and including anti-money laundering, diversity, sensitivity, and HIPAA courses.

-Streamline your employee supervision and code of conduct compliance with Thomson Reuters Conflicts Compliance, and manage heightened global regulatory pressure.
+Streamline your employee supervision and code of conduct with Thomson Reuters Conflicts Compliance a monitoring software that helps manage heightened global regulatory pressure.